PrestaShopCorp/docs.cloud.prestashop.com/docs/src/2-before-starting/README.md

 The [Module Generator](https://validator.prestashop.com/generator) allows you to save time.
 Choose your module type and follow the instructions: a skeleton module is then automatically generated to help with the creation of your module.

+### Module Built For PrestaShop example

+An example module containing the 3 components of the PrestaShop Integration Framework is available on [Github](https://github.com/PrestaShopCorp/builtforjsexample) to help you with your developments.

 ### Method Search Engine

 A [Method Search Engine](https://validator.prestashop.com/guide/) is available within the Validator to help you work out which methods are available for the various versions of PrestaShop.